viniciusdacal/bender-css3/README.md

 # bender-css3
-You can see it runing right [here](https://developer.mozilla.org/pt-BR/demos/detail/pure-css3-bender-futurama)
+You can see it running right [here](https://developer.mozilla.org/pt-BR/demos/detail/pure-css3-bender-futurama)